Pantocyclus/InstantSCCS/README.md

 # InstantHCCS

 `InstantHCCS` is a hardcore Community Service script for looping in Kingdom of Loathing designed to work if you are me, [WARriorer (#1634187)](https://api.aventuristo.net/av-snapshot?u=WARriorer).
-It most probably definitely won't work for you.
+It most probably (read: definitely) won't work for you.

 ## Installation